-If you are from one of seventeen listed countries and planning to travel to the UK for tourism or business purposes from 1 July 2011, you will now be able to add on a trip to Ireland without the need to obtain an Irish visa in addition to your UK visa.
+If you are from one of eighteen listed countries and planning to travel to the UK for tourism or business purposes from 1 July 2011, you will now be able to add on a trip to Ireland without the need to obtain an Irish visa in addition to your UK visa.
 Read more here.....

 These pages answer some common questions about Irish visas, and show you how to apply for a visa.
 This information is for guidance only and does not limit the discretion of the Irish authorities in individual visa or immigration cases.

 Not all non-EEA nationals need an Irish visa when coming to Ireland.

 A visa is a form of pre-entry clearance.
 It does not guarantee permission to enter Ireland.
 A short-stay (C) visa is for stays of up to 90 days.
 A long-stay (D) visa is for stays of longer than 90 days.

 An Immigration Officer at the port of entry decides whether or not to admit a person to the State.
 The Immigration Officer also decides how long a person may remain in Ireland.